 TMI provided advice to customers on transferring their existing pension funds into unregulated investments such as green oil, biofuels, farmland and overseas property via SIPPs.
 Between 2010 and 2013, 1,661 customers invested £112,420,985 in these investment products, many of which were not typically permitted by their existing pension schemes.
 More than half of the affected customers invested in overseas property operated by the Harlequin group of companies, which are under investigation by the Serious Fraud Office.

 As a director with responsibility for the management and oversight of TMI, Mr Shaw should have ensured that TMI considered the suitability of the investment products for customers but he failed to do so.

-TMI has ceased trading and is now in liquidation.
-The Financial Services Compensation Scheme (FSCS) is investigating claims made by TMI’s customers - customers concerned they may be affected should contact the FSCS on 0800 678 1100.
-The FCA has undertaken extensive work on SIPPs, and wrote to the CEOs of all SIPP firms in 2014 asking them to take action to ensure that their business operates within FCA rules.
+TMI has ceased trading and is now dissolved.
+The Financial Services Compensation Scheme (FSCS) is investigating claims made by TMI’s customers and, to date, has paid compensation to 1,245 of TMI’s customers.
+Consumers concerned they may be affected should contact the FSCS on 0800 678 1100.
+The FCA has undertaken extensive work on SIPPs, and wrote to the CEOs of all SIPP firms in 2014 asking them to take action to ensure that their business operates within the FCA’s rules.